 If you’re buying a ring as a gift, however, finding out the person’s ring size may prove difficult, but there are ways around it!
 If you have access to an existing ring, take a ruler and measure the inside diameter of the ring and use the chart below to discover the ring size.
-Or take it to a jewellers and ask them to measure it for you.
+Or take it to a jeweller and ask them to measure it for you.

 The official ring measurement guide refers to a letter system, with each letter being the equivalent of a millimeter measurement.
 Use the measurement taken from the string method or the ring diameter measurement to find the right size in our ring size chart.

 Once you have the ring size noted, you can move onto ring metals and styles.
 If you’re buying a ring as a gift, one of our top ring buying tips would be to pay close attention to their existing ring designs to tune into their jewellery tastes.
-If they tend to wear yellow gold jewellery, follow suit with a yellow gold ring, And, if they have a favourite gemstone, why not buy them a gemstone ring?
+If they tend to wear yellow gold jewellery, follow suit with a yellow gold ring, and if they have a favourite gemstone, why not buy them a gemstone ring?

-We have many different ring styles to choose from in our rings and second hand rings departments in store and online.
+We have many different ring styles to choose from in our rings and second-hand rings departments in-store and online.
 You’ll find everything from vintage designs and more contemporary elements to suit all jewellery preferences, so you’re bound to find the perfect ring with us.
-At Miltons Diamonds we understand the importance of choosing the right ring for special occasions and milestones in our lives, which is why we stock a beautiful selection of engagement rings and second hand engagement rings in a variety of different styles to suit all jewellery tastes.
+At Miltons Diamonds, we understand the importance of choosing the right ring for special occasions and milestones in our lives, which is why we stock a beautiful selection of engagement rings and second-hand engagement rings in a variety of different styles to suit all jewellery tastes.
 Discover a special piece of jewellery designed to be treasured forever.